-CTS explained that statutes of repose "effect a legislative judgment that a defendant should be free from liability after the legislatively determined period of time'. . . .
+CTS explained that statutes of repose "effect a legislative judgment that a defendant should be free from liability after the legislatively determined period of time.'
 Like a discharge in bankruptcy, a statute of repose can be said to provide a fresh start or freedom from liability."
 134 S.Ct. at 2183.
 See also Bradway v.
 Am.
 Nat'l Red Cross, 992 F.2d 298, 301 n.3 (11th Cir.
 1993) ("In passing a statute of repose, a legislature decides that there must be a time when the resolution of even just claims must defer to the demands of expediency."); Caviness v.
-Derand Res.
+DeRand Res.
 Corp., 983 F.2d 1295, 1300 n.7 (4th Cir.
-1993) (statute of repose "serves the need for finality in certain financial and professional dealings").
+1993) (repose statute "serves the need for finality in certain financial and professional dealings").

-Congress determined that it is particularly important to ensure finality in the context of the Securities Act's near strict liability claims.
+Congress determined that it is particularly important to ensure finality in the context of the Securities Act's near-strict-liability claims.
 See Credit Suisse Sec.
 (USA) LLC v.
-Simmonds, 132 S.Ct.
-1414, 1419-20 (2012) (reversing limitation on Section 16(b) statute of repose).
-As Judge Parker explained, "the Securities Act's statute of repose is especially important for issuers and underwriters of securities to be free from nearstrict statutory liability three years after the offering or sale of securities" and "reflects a legislative determination that, once three years have passed from the public offering or sale of a security, a company's management may treat a securities transaction as closed."
+Simmonds, 566 U.S. 221 (2012) (reversing limitation on Section 16(b) repose statute).
+"The 3-year time bar in §13 reflects the legislative objective to give a defendant a complete defense to any suit after a certain period."
+CALPERS, 137 S.Ct. at 2049.
+As Judge Parker explained, "the Securities Act's statute of repose is especially important for issuers and underwriters of securities to be free from near-strict statutory liability three years after the offering or sale of securities" and "reflects a legislative determination that, once three years have passed from the public offering or sale of a security, a company's management may treat a securities transaction as closed."
 App.
-27a-28a.
+70a-72a.
 Congress "fear[ed] that lingering liabilities would disrupt normal business and facilitate false claims.
 It was understood that the three-year rule was to be absolute."
 Anixter v.
 Home-Stake Prod.
 Co., 939 F.2d 1420, 1435-36 (10th Cir.
 1991), judgment vacated on other grounds by Dennler v.
 Trippet, 503 U.S. 978 (1992).
-Indeed, Congress shortened the Securities Act's statute of repose to three years because it realized the strict liability created by the Act was stifling the economy.
+Indeed, Congress shortened the Securities Act's statute of repose to three years because it realized the strict liability the Act created was stifling the economy.
 78 Cong.
 Rec.
-8709-10 (1934) ("it is well known that because of this law the issuance of securities has practically ceased").6
+8709-10 (1934) ("it is well known that because of this law the issuance of securities has practically ceased").4